 Fast forward to 1954, when Bunn-O-Matic Corporation unveiled what is now known as the world’s first automatic drip coffee maker.
 This popular technique remains a favorite for many households worldwide today.

 In earlier times, coffee was primarily a commodity, and the taste was less of a concern, as long as it was properly filtered and contained the essential caffeine to energize society.
+Modern baristas and the Specialty Coffee Association later shifted focus to precise extraction and roast profiles for optimal flavor.

 What Is the Brewing Temperature for Drip Coffee?